FREQUENTLY ASKED QUESTIONS

 In Croatia, the sailing yachts are chartered from one Saturday afternoon to other Saturday morning.
-However, in case you would desire to take a several days' long sailing trip in the off-season (October - April), this can be organized, and the price is then calculated according to the number of days spent on board.
-This is also possible in last minute options, in case some boat is available.
-During the high-season (in June, July and August, as well as in September and May), we cannot deviate from our weekly charter system (Saturday - Saturday charter), since these are the busiest months for us and most weeks are sold out well in advance (therefore, the price is unlikely to be flexible and you would usually be charged for a full week of charter).
+However, in case you would desire to take a several days' long sailing trip in the off-season (October - April), this can be organized, and the price is then calculated according to the number of days spent onboard as shown in our price list here.
+This is also possible in last-minute options, in case some boat is available.
+During the high season (in June, July and August, as well as in September and May), we cannot deviate from our weekly charter system (Saturday - Saturday charter), since these are the busiest months for us and most weeks are sold out well in advance, therefore, the price is unlikely to be flexible and you would usually be charged for a full week of the charter.

-In case of a bareboat charter the client must be in possession of a certificate of competence in order to charter a boat.
-It is also a legal requirement for one member of the crew to be qualified for operation with the VHF station.
-Licenses and certificates issued according to the regulations relating to navigation in similar waters in the country of origin and containing the verification of the state are accepted by the Croatian authorities.
-Most of the RYA and ASA licenses are accepted .
-If you are not sure whether the license you have is valid for bareboat charter in Croatia check if it is listed here
+In the case of a bareboat charter, the client must be in possession of a certificate of competence in order to charter a boat.
+It is also a legal requirement that one person on board is qualified for operation with the VHF station.
+If you are not sure whether the license you have is valid for bareboat charter in Croatia check if it is listed here.

 You can book the boat in advance but with the mutual agreement that you will obtain the required certificates by the moment of checking-in on the boat otherwise, the paid deposit is forfeit.